Nasser-Alzaid/Aajil/README.md

 ## Author

-This project was developed as a practical exercise in data analysis and machine learning
+This project was developed as a practical exercise in data analysis and machine learning for purchase order